 Suggested Read: 15 Gorgeous Waterfalls In Kerala That Will Enthrall You

 After bidding farewell to Alleppey, we started our journey towards Thekkady, our next destination.
 It was a long road trip that took a couple of hours and by the time we reached the city, it was evening.

 However, all time wasn’t lost since our guide had arranged a visit for us to see the Kathakali dance, which in my experience, was absolutely amazing.
 My wife and I both were in awe of the dancer’s expressions, and it was truly magnificent to see him narrating a chapter from an ancient book through his dance form.
 There was also a martial arts show, which was again thoroughly enjoyed by us.

 Day 3: Thekkady – Hopping from the boat to the elephant

-Suggested Read: 20 Amazing Things To Do in Kerala
+Suggested Read: 37 Amazing Things To Do In Kerala For An Incredible Holiday

 Next morning in Thekkady, we set off to explore the wildlife in a boat on the Periyar River and I was taken aback by the beauty of what I saw.
 We also saw a lot of enthusiasts doing rappelling, kayaking and other water sports and the whole scene combining nature and sports seemed right and balanced, the way it should always be!
 Next at 12 PM, we visited a national park where we enjoyed a wonderful elephant ride.